 And yet it is individual design elements that are unmistakable.
 Your visitors will hopefully know immediately on the second call: "I've been here before" - an important prerequisite for generating regular customers.
 A memorable layout that has such unique selling points makes your online marketing much more efficient.

-At the latest when your shop grows, you should consider having your own Themedesign developed.
-If this is well done, it will fit your brand particularly well.
-Especially regarding layout, colouring, typography, product world and visual language.
-This can drive the conversion (the proportion of sales generated by page visits) up significantly.
+At the latest when your shop grows, you should consider having your own Theme and design developed.
+If this is done well, then it fits particularly well to your brand.
+Especially in terms of layout, color scheme, typography, product world and imagery.
+This can increase the conversion (the share of sales in the page visits) again significantly.

 My recommendation: Hire professionals for this.
 This is the more costly but more sustainable strategy.
-With good support, it is even more cost-effective in the long term.
+With good support, it is even cheaper in the long run.

 Most of the functions of your online shop will be done by WooCommerce yourself.
 This theme ensures the right appearance.
 Nevertheless, some template developers rely on additional components.
 For example, their products contain:

-- Drag & Drop PageBuilder, with which you can change the appearance of the shop with a click of the mouse.
+- Drag & Drop PageBuilders, with which you can change the appearance of the shop with a mouse click.
 But be careful: Such PageBuilders also have some disadvantages.

 - Integrated sliders for product presentation or so-called mega-menus, which contain icons, pictures and other elements.
 Or more extensive building blocks for customer reviews than WooCommerce are available in the standard system.

-- Wish lists, with which your visitors can remember individual products and save them for later shopping.
+- Wish lists that allow your visitors to remember individual products and save them for later purchase.

-- Own widgets to fill the sidebar, the header or the footer with content according to your ideas.
-Advanced filter or search functions to make it easier for your customers to select and sort products.
+- Custom widgets to populate the sidebar, header or footer with content according to your ideas.
+Advanced filter or search functions to make it easier for your customers to select and sort the products.

-- A user-friendly but at the same time legally compliant design of the "cash register" and "customer account" areas.
+- A user-friendly but at the same time legally compliant design of the "checkout" and "customer account" area.

-- A mini shopping cart that is displayed on all sites of them.
-For example in the menu of your online shop.
-Also pay attention to the legal requirements of your country.
+- A mini shopping cart that is displayed on all sites .
+For example, in the menu of your online shop.
+Here, too, pay attention to the legal requirements of your country.

 You should not use a theme that contains countless functions that you do not need.
 Because some of these little helpers are at the expense of the performance of your shop.
 Page builders are particularly controversial here: they look fancy and allow flexibility.
 However, if you do not develop properly, they will also slow down your system.
 If you want to learn more about page builder for WooCommerce, then read the following articles:

-- Page Builder: Curse or Blessing For The World Of WordPress?
+- Page Builder: Curse or blessing for the WordPress world?
 (Pascal Prohl)

 - WooCommerce with Pagebuilder (Harald Frey)